quiltingcode/cave-of-query/README.md

 I used [Ascii Art](https://emojicombos.com/key) to print a picture of a key and the user wins the game and is rewarded with the treasure.
 Amongst the treasure, they also find another treasure map, and they have the option to continue their new found treasure hunting skills, or quit while they are ahead.
 If they choose to quit, the game ends.
 If they choose to continue the treasure hunt, the user is taken back to the Home Page to begin the game again.
 With future developement, this option would take them to a new adventure with alternative brain teasers to complete, using the newly acquired treasure map.

 [Back to top](<#contents>)

 ## Future Features

-In the future, I would like to add more features to the Disney Sidekicks Quiz.
+In the future, I would like to add more features to the Cave of Query game.
 These could include:

-* Music-related questions with audio elements
-* Add more questions to the questions array as new Disney films are released.
-* Eventually I could expand on my theme of Disney quizzes, and offer a list of categories for the player to choose from on the home page.
-For example:
-  * Disney Villains
-  * Disney Princesses
-  * Disney Theme Tunes
-  * Disney quotes
+* Difficulty levels
+* More puzzle rooms
+* The option to choose various doors after each puzzle, similar to in my original map design, see [Game Design](<#game-design>).
+* ADditional levels, to make use of the treasure map found at the end of the Game, as described previously.

+One day, when I'm an expert Full Stack Software Developer, I would love to be able to add graphics, music, characters, etc. to this game, and make it more than just text-based if my abilities in the future will allow me.

 [Back to top](<#contents>)